sovereign/sovereign/roles/common/DESIGN.md

 Certificates and private keys are backed up using tarsnap.

 Certificate renewal is done automatically using cron.
 The cron script must be aware of private key copies and update them as well.
 Services that depend on new keys must also be bounced.
-It is up to roles that rely on keys to modify the cron script (preferably using `linein` or similar games) to accomplish this.
+It is up to roles that rely on keys to modify the cron script (preferably using `lineinfile` or something similar) to accomplish this.

 ### Alternative approaches